mako-framework/docs/04_databases_sql/03_orm.md

 ### <a id="relations" href="#relations">Relations</a>

 Being able to set up relations between tables is important when working with databases.
-The ORM supports `has one`, `belongs` to, `has many` and `many to many` relations.
+The ORM supports `has one`, `belongs to`, `has many` and `many to many` relations.

 #### <a id="relations:has_one" href="#relations:has_one">Has one</a>